MicrosoftDocs/power-automate-docs/articles/automation-center-recommendations.md

 ## Recommendation details

 Recommendations appear as cards in the carousel found at the top of the automation center's overview page.
 Each recommendation is uniquely generated per recommendation type, user, and refresh interval, and is stored in the `Flow Events` ([flowevent](/power-apps/developer/data-platform/reference/entities/flowevent)) table in Dataverse.
-This provides important permission granularity, ensuring that the recommendations each user receives align with their specific access rights to the underlying artifacts.
-If a user lacks permissions to view the underlying flow, work queue, or any related artifact related to the recommendation, those won't be generated for them.
+This design provides important permission granularity, ensuring that the recommendations each user receives align with their specific access rights to the underlying artifacts.
+If a user doesn't have permission to view the underlying flow, work queue, or any related artifact related to the recommendation, those recommendations aren't generated for them.

 ### Recommendation card

 The recommendation card shown in the following image is the entry point to your recommendations.
 Here’s a detailed breakdown of the card’s components:

-- **Type**: Indicated by an exclamation mark in a triangle, showing that this is a warning or alert.
+- **Type**: Indicated by an exclamation mark in a triangle, shows that this recommendation is a warning or alert.
-- **Title**: "Work queue SLA at risk" – this provides a concise title of the issue.
+- **Title**: "Work queue SLA at risk" – this value provides a concise title of the issue.
-- **Refresh frequency**: "HOURLY" – this specifies the refresh frequency of the recommendation data.
+- **Refresh frequency**: "HOURLY" – this value specifies the refresh frequency of the recommendation data.
-- **Impact**: "Medium" – this indicates the severity or importance of the issue.
+- **Impact**: "Medium" – this value indicates the severity or importance of the issue.
 - **Recommendation details**: The short text that describes the recommendation.
 - **Actions or details**: Call to action or detail that provides more in-depth information about the specific recommendation.
-- **Card actions**: Ability to hide recommendations for varying durations - an hour, a day, a week, or even indefinitely.
+- **Card actions**: Ability to hide recommendations for varying durations such as an hour, day, week, or even indefinitely.

 ### Hide & show recommendation

 **Hide**
 Recommendations can be hidden and shown again.
-You can choose between varying durations - an hour, a day, a week, or even indefinitely.
+You can choose between varying durations such as an hour, day, week, or even indefinitely.

 :::image type="content" source="media/automation-center/recommendation-hiding.png" alt-text="Screenshot of a recommendation card on automation center overview page that allows to hide a recommendation for varying durations." lightbox="media/automation-center/recommendation-hiding.png":::

 **Hidden indicator**
-Once a recommendation is hidden you will see a different icon in the card next to the title.
+Once a recommendation is hidden, you see a different icon in the card next to the title.

 :::image type="content" source="media/automation-center/recommendation-hidden-icon.png" alt-text="Screenshot of a recommendation card on automation center overview page that shows a hidden recommendation." lightbox="media/automation-center/recommendation-hidden-icon.png":::

 **Unhide**
-If you've hidden certain recommendations, you can easily make them visible again.
-Simply click on the three-dot menu (...) on the card, and then select the **Show again** option.
+If you hide certain recommendations, you can easily make them visible again.
+Just select the ellipses (...) on the card, and then select the **Show again** option.

 :::image type="content" source="media/automation-center/recommendation-show-again.png" alt-text="Screenshot of a recommendation card on the all recommendation panel that shows an unhide button." lightbox="media/automation-center/recommendation-hidden-icon.png":::

-> [!Note]
+> [!NOTE]
-> Hidden recommendations are only hidden in the user experience, they will still be genrated on the backend.
+> Hidden recommendations are only hidden in the user experience, they will still be generated on the backend.

 :::image type="content" source="media/automation-center/recommendation-card.png" alt-text="Screenshot of a recommendation card on automation center overview page." lightbox="media/automation-center/recommendation-card.png":::